malcprentice/malcprentice.github.io/Resources-TOEFLIntegratedWriting.md

 * Language use
 	*  Sentence structure
 	*  Choosing the right words
-	*  Spelling and Grammar don’t need to be perfect
+	*  Spelling and Grammar don't need to be perfect

 # Arrangement and Style